-The idiomatic phrase “patience of Job” may be a phrase you encounter frequently in conversation and writing.
+The helpful idiomatic expression “patience of Job” may be a phrase you encounter frequently in conversation and writing.
 Here you will find the meaning of this phrase and the information regarding its origin.
 You will also find examples of how to properly use this phrase in conversations/statements and alternative ways to say this phrase that still convey the same meaning.

 Patience of Job